Vectrus (NYSE:VEC) Updates FY 2022 Earnings Guidance

 Vectrus (NYSE:VEC – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $4.57-$4.93 for the period, compared to the consensus earnings per share estimate of $4.52.
 The company issued revenue guidance of $1.82 billion-$1.86 billion, compared to the consensus revenue estimate of $1.85 billion.

+Vectrus (NYSE:VEC – Get Rating) last released its earnings results on Monday, March 7th.
+The business services provider reported $0.90 earnings per share for the quarter, missing analysts’ consensus estimates of $1.13 by ($0.23).
+Vectrus had a net margin of 2.02% and a return on equity of 15.76%.
+The company had revenue of $419.41 million during the quarter, compared to the consensus estimate of $415.00 million.
+As a group, equities research analysts forecast that Vectrus will post 4.51 earnings per share for the current fiscal year.

-A number of hedge funds have recently added to or reduced their stakes in VEC.
-Citadel Advisors LLC increased its holdings in shares of Vectrus by 18.5% during the 4th quarter.
-Citadel Advisors LLC now owns 31,335 shares of the business services provider’s stock worth $1,434,000 after buying an additional 4,894 shares during the last quarter.
-Swiss National Bank increased its holdings in shares of Vectrus by 8.2% during the 1st quarter.
-Swiss National Bank now owns 27,700 shares of the business services provider’s stock worth $993,000 after buying an additional 2,100 shares during the last quarter.
-Barclays PLC increased its holdings in shares of Vectrus by 141.8% during the 4th quarter.
-Barclays PLC now owns 20,739 shares of the business services provider’s stock worth $948,000 after buying an additional 12,163 shares during the last quarter.
-JPMorgan Chase & Co. increased its holdings in shares of Vectrus by 95.3% during the 4th quarter.
-JPMorgan Chase & Co. now owns 19,402 shares of the business services provider’s stock worth $888,000 after buying an additional 9,466 shares during the last quarter.
-Finally, Norges Bank acquired a new stake in shares of Vectrus during the 4th quarter worth approximately $879,000.
-Institutional investors own 93.51% of the company’s stock.
+Several hedge funds have recently bought and sold shares of the business.
+Royal Bank of Canada grew its holdings in shares of Vectrus by 4.3% during the 3rd quarter.
+Royal Bank of Canada now owns 11,550 shares of the business services provider’s stock worth $580,000 after acquiring an additional 471 shares during the period.
+California State Teachers Retirement System grew its stake in shares of Vectrus by 3.0% in the 4th quarter.
+California State Teachers Retirement System now owns 16,274 shares of the business services provider’s stock worth $745,000 after buying an additional 479 shares during the last quarter.
+US Bancorp DE grew its stake in shares of Vectrus by 113.1% in the 1st quarter.
+US Bancorp DE now owns 1,234 shares of the business services provider’s stock worth $44,000 after buying an additional 655 shares during the last quarter.
+UBS Group AG grew its stake in shares of Vectrus by 104.6% in the 3rd quarter.
+UBS Group AG now owns 1,753 shares of the business services provider’s stock worth $88,000 after buying an additional 896 shares during the last quarter.
+Finally, Geode Capital Management LLC grew its stake in shares of Vectrus by 0.5% in the 4th quarter.
+Geode Capital Management LLC now owns 193,744 shares of the business services provider’s stock worth $8,867,000 after buying an additional 1,018 shares during the last quarter.
+Hedge funds and other institutional investors own 93.51% of the company’s stock.

 Vectrus, Inc provides facility and base operations, supply chain and logistics, information technology mission support, and engineering and digital integration services.
 It offers facility and base operations services, such as facilities operations and maintenance, security, base life support, facilities engineering and management, airfield management, civil engineering, public works, transportation operations, and emergency services.